AhmedKhalid37/aida-club.github.io/README.md

 ## Contributing

 AIDA members — contribution guidelines will be added here.
-For now, coordinate via the weekly meeting or the club email.
+For now, coordinate via the club email --> aiclubajman@gmail.com.